-- Step with your left leg toward local octagon angel three to form Heiko Dachi as you open then raise both hands up to Chudan (mid-chest) level.
+- Step with your left leg toward local octagon angel three to form Heiko Dachi as you open then raise both hands to Chudan (mid-chest) level.
 Press the open palms and fingers of each hand into the opposite hand.
 The fingers should point directly upward.
-Both hands should be placed along the line that stretches from your mother line to local octagon angle one.
+Both hands should be placed along the line that stretches from your mother line to the local octagon angle one.
 Pause in this position for roughly one second.
 This position is meant to signify that you seek only peace.

 - Lower both hands in the direction of local octagon angle one while keeping your elbows at your sides.
 Your hands will slowly separate until only your fingertips are touching.
 Stop lowering your hands when your forearms are parallel to the floor.
 Your hands, arms, and chest wall should now outline your center triangle.
 Hold this position for approximately two seconds.
 This position is meant to convey the concept of centering, suggest you constantly keep yourself centered (in all of its connotations), and to signify that you will abide by the principles and concepts of Tensoku Ryu.

 - Rotate your right hand so the palm faces downward.
-Now rotate your left hand so the palm faces downward as the back of your right hand slides under the palm of your left hand.
+Now rotate your left hand so the palm faces downward as the back of your right-hand slides under the palm of your left hand.
 Now close the right hand to make a fist.
 Cover the fist with your open left hand.
 You should now have the traditional covered weapons salutation.
 Hold this position again for roughly two seconds.
 This position signifies that you seek no conflict but are always armed with nothing more than your bare hands.
 It also suggests that you prefer to hide rather than brandish those weapons.

 - Slide your left leg in toward the right leg to again establish Heisoku Dachi as you close both hands and pull the hands back until they are slightly above each respective hip.
 Your fists should be oriented vertically with the thumb on top.
 This is merely a momentary transitional movement and should not be held as a separate posture.

-- Now step back with the left leg toward local octagon angle three and again establish Heiko Dachi.
+- Now step back with the left leg toward the local octagon angle three and again establish Heiko Dachi.
 As you settle into this stance extend your closed vertically-oriented fists directly forward toward angle one while keeping the forearms parallel both to the floor and one another.
 Stop moving the arms forward when your elbows again rest at your sides.
 You will be in the Yoi posture which should again be held for approximately two seconds.
 This signifies that you are ready for what comes next and concludes the salutation.

 You should note that your instructor will be doing a mirrored version of these movements.
 When you move your left leg, the instructor, who is facing you, will move his or her right leg.
 This is to avoid confusion for new students and so that everyone seems to be moving in the same direction relative to the room.

 There are several additional salutations we employ depending on what we are doing.
 Most of these other salutations deal with weapons of various types where another salutation is either not practical or possible.
-Therefore each weapon type typically has its own unique salutation.
+Therefore each weapon type typically has its unique salutation.
 Those salutations are covered in our training for individual weapons.